Skip to main content

 Removing goggles or face shield (PPE).

-How to remove mask or respirator:
+How to remove mask:

-4. Discard.
+3. Discard.

 Removing a mask or respirator (PPE).

-(CDC, 2020g)
+(CDC, 2020b)

 CLEANING AND DISINFECTING

 All equipment and environmental and working surfaces must be cleaned and decontaminated after contact with blood or other potentially infectious material.
 Protective gloves and other PPE should be worn as necessary, and an appropriate disinfectant should be used.
-Such disinfections can be a diluted bleach solution or EPA-registered antimicrobial products such as tuberculocides, sterilants, or products registered against HIV/HBV.

 When cleaning up a blood spill or OPIM, use protective gloves or other PPE as necessary and: